- 30 May 2022

 - promote service coordination to maximise the safety of people who have experienced family violence, prevent and reduce family violence to the extent possible, and promote the accountability of perpetrators of family violence

 - provide a framework for achieving consistency in family violence risk identification, assessment and management.

-It will also consider whether there have been any adverse effects associated with the provisions and whether any changes are required to improve the Act’s operation.
+It also considered whether there have been any adverse effects associated with the provisions and whether any changes are required to improve the Act’s operation.

-The focus of the Review is on the effectiveness of the legal provisions themselves.
-It won’t be reviewing or monitoring how effectively agencies have implemented the reforms.
+The focus of the Review was on the effectiveness of the legal provisions themselves.
+It did not review or monitor how effectively agencies had implemented the reforms.

-The Review’s examination of the FVISS and CIP will focus on the 3rd to 5th years of operation of the provisions, while the review of the MARAM Framework will consider the first 5 years of operation.
+The Review’s examination of the FVISS and CIP focused on the 3rd to 5th years of operation of the provisions, while the review of the MARAM Framework considered the first 5 years of operation.

 To meet requirements under the Act, the Review must be tabled in Parliament by August 2023.